 Net Collection Rate

-This percentage shows what portion of expected revenue actually gets collected after accounting for contractual adjustments.
+This percentage shows what portion of expected revenue actually gets collected after accounting for contractual adjustments, reflecting collection efficiency and including both insurance payments and patient payments the practice is entitled to receive.
 It reveals whether your practice captures the revenue it’s entitled to receive.
 (Payer-driven shortfalls often trace back to contracting and mix—here’s a deeper look at optimizing payer mix for healthcare.)

 Percentage of AR Over 90 Days

-Aged AR indicates systemic problems and often represents revenue that will never be collected.
+Aged AR indicates systemic problems and often signals a buildup of outstanding invoices and other unpaid balances that may never be collected; keeping this percentage low supports healthy cash flow.
 Watching this percentage helps you catch accounts slipping through the cracks.

 Metric | What It Measures | Target Range |